Iroquois Healthcare

 NEW YORK STATE HOSPITAL-HOME CARE COLLABORATION MODEL HIGHLIGHT VIDEOS

 When hospitals partner with home health care providers to find new solutions to long-standing obstacles, patients recover more quickly and they do it at home– right where they want to be.
-Learn how the University of Rochester Medical Center & UR Home Care did this & transformed patient care!
+Learn how these organizations came together & transformed patient care!
+Read the press release here.

 STATEWIDE VIRTUAL WORKFORCE SUMMIT